 - Do not overwater indoor plants.
 If possible, contain them in one room only.

 - Open windows and doors whenever possible.
-Use fans, exhaust fans, and dehumidifiers in those rooms that are prone to excessive humidity.
+Use fans, exhaust fans, and dehumidifiers in rooms prone to excessive humidity.

 - Do not leave wet towels sitting around.
 Moreover, do not air-dry laundry.